Alcohol Addiction Treatment

 - Consuming alcohol in situations where it is physically hazardous to do so.

-- Consuming alcohol despite persistent physical and psychological problems caused or worsened by the effects of alcohol.
+- Consuming alcohol despite persistent physical and psychological problems caused or worsened by alcohol.

 - Developing a tolerance (e.g., needing more alcohol to feel its intoxicating effects).